Caretakers fearful that judge will order dogs to be euthanized

 Mario and Luigi are pit-mixes who belong to Byron and Susan's son-in-law.
 Major is a German Shepard who belongs to the Vamvakias.

-"If a dog had actually done that then their head would have been covered in blood,” says owner Susan Vamvakias.
+"If a dog had actually done that then their head would have been covered in blood,” says Susan.
 “There wasn't a drop of blood on any of the three dogs."

 An affidavit written by the Ionia County Animal Shelter says that - judging by the photos of the dead goats - they were dead for 8-10 hours and noted the lack of blood found on any of the dogs, concluding that it was likely that the dogs didn't kill the animals.